 - 1964:

-- The San Francisco Giants acquire P Masanori Murakami, 3B Tatsuhico Tanaka, and C Hiroshi Takahashi on a player development deal with the Nankai Hawks, who own rights to all three.
+- The San Francisco Giants acquire P Masanori Murakami, 3B Tatsuhiko Tanaka, and C Hiroshi Takahashi on a player development deal with the Nankai Hawks, who own rights to all three.
 They are the first Japanese natives ever to play for American teams.
 All three are assigned to the Magic Valley Cowboys (Pioneer League).
 Although none of the three are considered top prospects, Murakami will confound everyone by reaching the major leagues by September after an outstanding season in the minors.

 - Charlie Finley gives in to American League pressure and signs a four-year lease with the municipal government to keep the A's in Kansas City.
 Finley wanted two years.
-His exasperated AL colleagues vote 9-1 that KC's offer is reasonable.
+His exasperated AL colleagues vote 9-1 that the city's offer is reasonable.
 Finley will move the team out of KC as soon as the lease expires after the 1967 season.

 - 1979 - The Philadelphia Phillies trade five players to the Chicago Cubs for 2B Manny Trillo, OF Greg Gross, and C Dave Rader.
 Chicago gets C Barry Foote, OF Jerry Martin, 2B Ted Sizemore, and two minor leaguers, Henry Mack and P Derek Botelho.